Supreme (character): Supremium

-Supremium is the source of Supreme's power.
+Supremium is the source of the Supreme's power.
 As a child, Ethan Crane finds a meteorite composed of pure Supremium, which turns his hair white and gives him various powers such as flight, invulnerability, strength, intelligence, and speed.

 Supreme Sacrifice

 In 2006, Arcade Comics published Supreme's return in a comic by Robert Kirkman, Jon Malin, and Rob Liefeld.

 Other versions

 Kid Supreme

 During World War II, Charles Flanders discovers he can tap into Supreme's power and become the first Kid Supreme.
 The second Kid Supreme, Danny Fuller, receives superpowers during a fight between Supreme and Union.
 Alan Moore's Kid Supreme, a younger version of Supreme, is an homage to Superboy.

-Another version of Danny Fuller appears in "Supreme: Blue Rose".
+Another version of Danny Fuller appears in Supreme: Blue Rose.

 Probe

 Probe, the daughter of Glory and Supreme, is later called Lady Supreme.
 Although she is removed from reality by Alan Moore's retool, she still exists in the Supremacy.

-A very different version of Probe appears in "Supreme: Blue Rose".
+A very different version of Probe appears in Supreme: Blue Rose.
 She is a brilliant but disengaged young scientist named Chelsea Henry, who is provided with knowledge and power over time and space from the 30th Century.